Holidays in Greece 2021/2022

 With 6,000 islands (over 200 of which are inhabited) set like precious gems in the Aegean and Ionian seas, there are plenty of opportunities for you to have your own flisvos moment.
 But Greece is far more than a luxury holiday to a pretty postcard.
 After all, this is the cradle of western civilisation and ancient ruins can still be seen peppered across its islands, bleached by the sun over thousands of years of existence and alive with mythical tales shared across generations.
 Charming local life still rules supreme on Greece's islands today, from their sugar-cube villages to tavernas serving seafood caught the very same day.
 The locals themselves always have a glass-half-full attitude and are quite possibly the friendliest people you'll ever meet.
 They'll always greet you like a friend they've known for decades – they have a word for that, too: philoxenia.

 Each island brims with its own unique, charming character.
-Santorini has its iconic blue domes and dramatic volcanic landscape, Mykonos boasts its whitewashed windmills and lively atmosphere and Crete hides a rugged hiking-friendly core and tangle of fascinating history.
+Santorini has its iconic blue domes and dramatic volcanic landscape, Mykonos boasts its whitewashed windmills and lively atmosphere, Paros remains delightfully undiscovered and Crete hides a rugged hiking-friendly core and tangle of fascinating history.
 But if there's one thing we should learn from Greece's locals, it's that life should never be complicated.
 This is especially the case on its beautiful islands, where pure delight is best found in foamy waves delicately lapping a cream-coloured beach.

 If you're visiting Greece's islands, you won't need to quarantine on arrival.
 If you have been fully vaccinated and you've had your second vaccination more than 14 days prior to your departure date, you won't need to take a Covid-19 test before travelling.
 You will need to provide a certificate of vaccination upon arrival; the NHS app (not to be confused with the NHS contact tracing app) will be accepted as a valid form of certification.
 You'll just need to download it and set it up before you travel – bear in mind that it can take a couple of days for your details to be verified.

-If you have either had just one vaccination or none at all, you'll need to take either a PCR test 72 hours prior to travel, or a lateral flow test 24 hours before travel.
-You'll need to provide proof of a negative test result on arrival in Greece.
+If you have either had just one vaccination or none at all, you'll need to take a PCR test 72 hours prior to travel.
+You'll also be required to provide proof of a negative test result on arrival in Greece.

 You'll still need to follow the UK Government's travel requirements as per their traffic light system, depending on whether Greece is categorised green, amber or red.